 They will bring the most delicious sweet smell to your kitchen for a cozy vegan breakfast.

-Plus, most cinnamon roll recipes also use cream cheese glazing, and cream cheese is also made from cow milk.
+The traditional cinnamon roll recipe is not vegan as its dough contains butter and dairy milk.
+Most cinnamon roll recipes also use cream cheese glazing, and cream cheese is also made from cow milk.

 Trust me, it’s so rewarding to make your own breakfast cinnamon buns, and I guarantee the whole family will love this recipe.